jbdamask/wkid-smaaht/README.md

 - Monitor Events in the CloudFormation console.
 After a few minutes, the status should read CREATE_COMPLETE.
 If you see errors, go through the Events that caused them and ensure you didn't have any missteps.
 One common error is that the ARN for your secrets was wrong.

 ## FAQ
 - Does OpenAI use my input?
-Per [OpenAI's API Data Usage policy from May 2023](https://openai.com/policies/api-data-usage-policies) OpenAI will not use your conversations to train their models
+    - Per [OpenAI's API Data Usage policy from May 2023](https://openai.com/policies/api-data-usage-policies) OpenAI will not use your conversations to train their models
+- Does ChatAWS remember my chats?
+    -

 ## How I Built This
 This project leverages the [Bolt-Python](https://slack.dev/bolt-python/tutorial/getting-started) framework for building Slack applications, and uses code from the [Slack GPT Bot](https://github.com/alex000kim/slack-gpt-bot) project and the deeplearning.ai course, [Building Systems with the ChatGPT API](https://learn.deeplearning.ai/chatgpt-building-system/lesson/1/introduction).